Address: 341 Talbot Street, Suite 212, London, Ontario. N6A 2R5

 international books and journals.

-Services Offered: Individual, couple and family treatment using a cognitive
+Services Offered: Individual, couple and family treatment using a cognitive behaviour therapy and

-college; treating anxiety, depression and obsessive-compulsive disorder; stress management and strengthening family relationships;
+and college; treating anxiety, depression and obsessive-compulsive disorder; stress management and strengthening family relationships;

 effective family advocacy; giving presentations